Cottage | 2 bedrooms | sleeps 4

 We will do our best to cater for any special needs, please do not hesitate to contact us and we will try to help.

-Retruning guests qualify for a discounted tariff, so do remember to ask when booking!
+Returning guests will qualify for a discounted tariff, so do remember to ask when booking!

 Ciliau Aeron lies within the Aeron Valley in Ceredigion, an area of outstanding natural beauty, sheltered from the east by the Plynlimon mountain range.